kstandbridge/minesweeper_c/README.md

 - [ ] feat: add timer when game starts
 - [ ] feat: right click to flag as bomb
 - [ ] feat: color flag buttons green/red at end game

+- [ ] tech: only redraw once all buttons are created
+- [ ] tech: error handling to assert/message box
+- [ ] tech: seperate game logic from ui logic